-This week I am writing about Tapas, which is one of the niyamas outlined in Patanjali’s eight-limbed path of yoga.
-The niyamas make up the second limb, and refer to wise practices we can adopt to support our yoga.
+Tapas is one of the niyamas outlined in Patanjali’s eight-limbed path of yoga.
+The niyamas are the second limb, and they consist of 5 wise practices we can adopt to support our yoga.

 Tapas means ‘discipline,’ and has the added meaning of ‘heat,’ and ‘intensity,’ referring to the effort it takes to initiate change and to sustain it over time.
 Our minds will always have a hundred reasons why we should put off our commitments, and our egos will forget and sleep through so much of what we call our life.